 Leah Hoopes and Gregory Stenstrom were GOP poll watchers in Chester Pennsylvania during the 2020 election.

-The far-left officials running the local elections forced the GOP poll watchers into a small pen where they could not witness the ballot counting.
-This was a common tactic used in swing states by far-left officials during the 2020 election.
-GOP poll watchers were abused and prevented from doing their job in several states.
+The far left officials running the elections forced the GOP poll watchers into a small pen where they could not witness the counting of ballots.
+This was a common tactic used in swing states by far left officials during the 2020 election.
+GOP poll watchers were abused and prevented from doing their job.

-These tactics resulted in massive chain of custody issues across the US — and the actions always hampered Republican poll watchers, never the other way around.
-This is one tactic Democrats used to cheat and steal the controversial election.
+This resulted in massive chain of custody issues across the US — and always hampering Republican poll watchers, never the other way around.
+This is one tactic Democrats used to cheat and steal the election.

 Read the rest here.